-The Online High School Enrollment window has closed and is no longer accepting expressions of interest for the Fall 2020 semester.
-Enrollment requests are now based on administrative approval for extenuating circumstances.
+The Online High School Program Enrollment window is currently closed for the Fall 2022 term.
+Exceptions may be made on a case-by-case basis for extenuating circumstances.
 Please contact the registrar at your high school to initiate this process.

 D38 Online High School Program Information

 Lewis-Palmer School District 38 is excited to provide students with an opportunity to individualize and customize their education by providing an online option that honors student choice surrounding time, place, and path of learning.
 The Lewis-Palmer Online High School Program (LPOHSP) exists to serve eligible students in 9th – 12th grade with options for part-time and full-time online enrollment.
 Students have the ability to access the curriculum and assignments 24 hours a day, 7 days a week from anywhere with an internet connection and receive the support from both content teachers as well as a site based Online Mentor.
 Students interested in enrollment with the Lewis-Palmer Online High School Program must have an active enrollment within Lewis-Palmer School District and live within D38 boundaries.